January 22, 2007: Study Links Antidepressants to Bone Fractures in Older Patients

 July 2006: Treatment Challenges of Depression in Pregnancy

-The FDA issued a public health advisory about the potential risks of using Fluvoxamine and other antidepressants during pregnancy.
+The FDA issued a public health advisory about the potential risks of using Zoloft and other antidepressants during pregnancy.
 The FDA announced the results of a study examining the use of antidepressant medicines during pregnancy by mothers of babies born with a serious condition called persistent pulmonary hypertension of the newborn (PPHN).
 Babies born with PPHN have abnormal blood flow through the heart and lungs, and do not get enough oxygen to their bodies.
 Click here to read more.

 June 30, 2005: Suicidality in Adults Being Treated with Antidepressant Medications

-The FDA issued a public health advisory announcing that several recent scientific publications suggested the possibility of an increased risk for suicidal behavior in adults being treated with antidepressant medications, such as fluvoxamine.
+The FDA issued a public health advisory announcing that several recent scientific publications suggested the possibility of an increased risk for suicidal behavior in adults being treated with antidepressant medications, such as Zoloft.
 The FDA highlighted that adults taking antidepressants (particularly those being treated for depression) should be watched closely for worsening depression and increased suicidality.
 Monitoring these patients is especially important when treatment begins, and when doses are increased or decreased.
 The FDA is working closely with antidepressant manufacturers to fully evaluate the risk of suicidality in adults treated with these medications.
 Click here to read more.

 October 15, 2004: FDA Orders Re-Labeling on Suicidality in Child and Adolescent Antidepressant Patients